FattahzadaNihad/Green-House-Simulation/README.md

 # Green-House-Simulation
 #Nihad Fattahzada
-#This is my first project and please make the necessary feedback
+#Please make the necessary feedback

 This is a greenhouse simulation project using Arduino uno, Proteus Design and Windows forums (C#)